 Physical Therapy for Endometriosis

-Getting evaluated by a physical therapist is an important part of your root cause resolution to endometriosis.
+Getting an evaluation by a physical therapist is an important part of your root cause resolution to endometriosis.

-Depending on a woman’s history or her symptoms, we may also prescribe sessions with a bodyworker who can help resolve the pelvic and abdominal adhesions that are common with endometriosis.
+Depending on a woman’s history or her symptoms, we may also prescribe sessions with a bodyworker.
+Bodyworkers can help resolve the pelvic and abdominal adhesions that are common with endometriosis.

 #3 Rubus Pelvic Care for Endometriosis